dobriyanchik/dobriyanchik.github.io/_posts/2025-02-20-tips-and-tricks-for-efficient-gui-automation.md

 ## 2. Handle loading indicators smartly

 Let's consider a case when you have a form with a loading indicator.
 And suppose there is a dropdown within the form: when you select an item from the dropdown, the form is being refreshed and the loading indicator appears.
 To make your test stable you have to wait for the indicator to disappear before you can continue with the test.
 The thing is that mostly GUI implemented in such way that a form is not refreshed and/or loading indicator does not appear if you try to select already selected value.
 So, you can just check if the selected value is already selected and if it is, you can skip waiting for the indicator to disappear.
 This will make your test faster and more stable.
 How it is done in Unicorn.TAF:
 The general approach which also tells about concept of reusable elements was already mentioned [here](../../../../2024/10/09/gui-test-automation-approach).
-Most of the UI controls interfaces in `Unicorn.UI.Core` have methods returning `bool` which puprose is to indicate whether action you tried to perform was actually performed or not.
+Most of the UI controls interfaces in `Unicorn.UI.Core` have methods returning `bool` which purpose is to indicate whether action you tried to perform was actually performed or not.
 Let's return to our initial example with dropdown: it's implied that any custom dropdown has to implement [`IItemSelectable`](https://github.com/Unicorn-TAF/ui-core/blob/master/src/Unicorn.UI.Core/Controls/Interfaces/IItemSelectable.cs) interface.

 Thus implementation of our custom dropdown selection logic will look like this (schematically):